MayaPosch/NymphCast/README.md

 <a id="id-donate"></a>
 ## Donate ##

 This also means that NymphCast is fully free.
 Its development therefore relies on your support.
-If you appreciate the project, your contribution or [donation](http://nyanko.ws/nymphcast.php) can support the continued development.
+If you appreciate the project, your contribution, [Ko-Fi](https://ko-fi.com/mayaposch) or [donation](http://nyanko.ws/nymphcast.php) can support the continued development.